hackclub/hackclub/workshops/todo-list-app/README.md

 }
 ```

-Above code updates the `completed` in the database.
+The above code updates the `completed` in the database.

 Click on `Run` and check whether it's working.